RafaelEstevamReis/SimpleMPD/README.md

 * Add - Adds (recursively) to the queue
 * AddId - Add a file to the queue and return it's Id
 * Delete - Deletes a song from the queue
-* DeleteId - Deletes the song SONGID from the queue
+* DeleteId - Deletes the song SongId from the queue
 * Shuffle - Shuffles the queue
 * Swap - Swap two songs
 * Move - Move song to position